 Tools Used:

-Figma, FigJam, Miro, Notion
+Figma, Notion

 Kaie isn’t a traditional job board.
 The product goal was to make early-career opportunity discovery feel less transactional and more supportive, while still gathering the data required for accurate matching.
 The challenge was onboarding: we needed high-quality, high-signal profile information, but asking too much upfront increased fatigue and drop-off.
-I worked on the explorer side of the experience, owning research, flow design, UI, and handoff for onboarding and profile creation in collaboration with the founders, engineers, and another product designer.

-We initially explored a marketplace-style dashboard where users could browse opportunities and express interest, similar to a job board.
-Through early feedback and product direction, we realized this model pulled Kaie toward the same stressful “apply and wait” behavior we were trying to avoid.
-Instead, we shifted toward an agentic approach: Kaie would do the matching once we had the right inputs, and users would gain control through a clear profile they could review and edit after onboarding.
+We started with a marketplace-style dashboard where users could browse opportunities and express interest.
+Through early feedback and product direction, we realized this model pulled Kaie toward the same "apply and wait" cycle we were trying to replace.

-To validate the direction, we ran and synthesized usability testing (around 15 sessions) across two onboarding approaches: a conversational, chat-based flow and a more traditional form flow.
-Chat felt more human and trust-building, but became tiring when it tried to collect everything.
-Forms felt faster and familiar, but less personal.
-Across both, users consistently wanted clear progress, fewer questions up front, and reassurance they could edit later.
-The key insight was that onboarding was doing two different jobs at once, and needed to be split.
+To validate direction, we ran usability testing (around 15 sessions) across two onboarding formats: a conversational chat flow and a traditional form flow.
+Chat felt more human and trust-building but became tiring when it tried to collect everything at once.
+Forms felt faster and familiar but less personal.
+Across both, users consistently wanted clear progress indicators, fewer questions up front, and reassurance they could edit later.